Counting Shellings of Complete Bipartite Graphs and Trees: Trees

-\begin{theorem} where $d(v)$ is the degree of a vertex $v$ in $T$.
-The equality holds if and only if $T$ is a path of length $n-1$ or a star. \end{theorem} \begin{remark} A weaker lower bound $F(T)\geq\prod_{v\in T}\big(d(v)-1\big)!$ can be shown easily by observation.
-However, an extra factor of $\prod_{v\in T}d(v)$ in Theorem~\ref{thm:lowerBoundDegree} requires much more efforts. \end{remark}
+The equality holds if and only if $T$ is a path of length $n-1$ or a star. \end{theorem} \begin{remark} A weaker lower bound $F(T)\geq\prod_{v\in T}\big(d(v)-1\big)!$ is easy to see.
+However, an extra factor of $\prod_{v\in T}d(v)$ in Theorem~\ref{thm:lowerBoundDegree} requires much more effort. \end{remark}

 \begin{theorem} Suppose the diameter of $T$ is $\ell$.
 When $\ell$ is even,

 When $\ell$ is odd,

 The equality holds if and only if $T$ has the following form: there exists a path such that every edge not in this path is adjacent to $v_{\lfloor \frac{\ell}{2}\rfloor}.$ \end{theorem}